Concepts

 Why it matters

-Longitudinal memory is the single biggest differentiatorbetween Humane and raw LLM calls.
-For chat-once use cases (search, Q&A) memory doesn't matter.
-For longitudinal use cases (coaching, therapy, elder care, CS) it's the product.
+Longitudinal memory + relational state is the single biggest differentiatorbetween Humane and raw LLM calls.
+For chat-once use cases (search, Q&A) none of this matters.
+For longitudinal use cases (coaching, therapy, elder care, CS) it's the whole product.

 Retention policy